Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 How is dehydration treated?

-- IV therapy: You may receive fluid through an IV tube placed in your vein.
-Lost electrolytes may also be included in the fluid.
+- You may receive fluid through an IV.
+Electrolytes may also be included in the fluid.

-- Hypodermoclysis: This treatment quickly gives your body a large amount of water.
+- Hypodermoclysis gives your body a large amount of water quickly.
 The water is given into the deepest layer of your skin.
+Ask your healthcare provider for more information about hypodermoclysis.

 - You have a fever.